tmatiki2/INAF/README.md

 2. Run the **"trainINAF.ipynb"** notebook to train both the alignment and feedback networks.

 # **Run INAF to calibrate query image(s)**
-1. Run the **"runINAF.ipynb"** notebook available in the codes directory to calibrate query images.
+1. Run the **"runINAF.ipynb"** notebook available in the **codes** directory to calibrate query images.
 Provide the directory to the fine-tuned models.
+2. Some test images together with backgroud masks is available for Kavita Lalith Bahl Smart bridge, in the **codes** directory.
-2. Download the **"updateGBDT.txt"** file into your **"Blender*** model hosting the GBDT to update the texture for condition assessment.
+3. Download the **"updateGBDT.txt"** file into your **"Blender*** model hosting the GBDT to update the texture for condition assessment.

 # **Results for SSTL bridge**
 **Query #1**